 - The Unphased – This group is unconcerned and acts as if immune to the impacts of the crisis.
 It’s business as usual for them as far as their spending habits are concerned.
 They typically consist of younger audiences.

-Another good strategy is to use generational shifts as an indicator.
-For instance, while Millennials were the least impacted during the 2008 recession, they are the most negatively affected by the 2020 Coronavirus recession, supplanted by Gen Zer’s (born between 1995-2010) as The Unphased.
+Another good strategy during a recession is to use generational shifts as an indicator.
+For instance, while Millennials were the least impacted during the 2008 recession, they were the most negatively affected by the 2020 Coronavirus recession, supplanted by Gen Zer’s (born between 1995-2010) as The Unphased.

 2. Identify What Your Consumers Buy During an Economic Crisis